shiyingwucl/shiyingwucl.github.io/_posts/2024-09-04-vscodeintro.md

 ![debugging_sidebar](/images/debugging_sidebar.png)

+variable - shows the variables in the current debugging scope, including value and types watch - tracks the value of specific expressions or variables you're interested in throughout the debugging session call stack - shows the hierachy of function calls, indicating the path the program took to reach the current point
-which you can use to track variable changes and see what functions/methods is called.
+loaded scripts - lists all the scripts that have been loaded into the current debugging session, useful for navigating to different parts of the code or library being used which you can use to track variable changes and see what functions/methods is called.

 And thats about it
 <img src="https://tenor.com/en-GB/view/sad-cat-sunakook-tired-exhausted-gif-10606272476729293300.gif" width="50%" height="50%" />